XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 without white space.
 Some acceptable examples follow.
-The first example shows an application which uses the same format as the XDI version rule, which is the **recommended** format for application versioning; the second shows the names of the data acquisition and data processing programs are specified by name but without the **recommended** version numbers; the third shows an example of a data acquisition program which uses non-standard versioning.
+The first example shows an application which uses the same format as the XDI version rule, which is the **recommended** format for application versioning.
+The second shows names of the data acquisition and data processing programs, each is specified by name but without the **recommended** version numbers.

          # XDI/1.0 Datacollectatron/7.75

          # XDI/1.0 XDAC Athena

+The name of the the additional applications **must** be used for any extension headers associated with that application (see [Extension headers](#extension-headers)).

+The following is an example of a data acquisition program with an odd name and which uses non-standard versioning.

          # XDI/1.0 XAS!Collect-3000

-The name of the the additional applications **must** be used for any extension headers associated with that application (see [Extension headers](#extension-headers)).
+There are two problems with this.
+The versioning information will not be recognized as such.
+Also the requirement that the application name be used as the family name of any extension headers added by the program will result in a non-compliant family name.
+The exclamation point is not an allowed character for family names.

 ### Header Fields